-Special purpose adjuvants correct conditions that can affect the spray solution or application negatively.
-By controlling these factors, pesticide performance can be optimized.
+Special purpose adjuvants correct conditions that can negatively affect the spray solution or application to help optimize pesticide performance.
 This group of adjuvants includes:

 Most pesticides perform best in slightly acidic spray water with a pH of 4.0 to 6.5.
 Those in solutions above pH 7.0 are at greater risk of breaking down.
 Buffers lower the pH of spray water and help stabilize it at a constant level.

 Hard water minerals can bind with active ingredients in some pesticides, decreasing pesticide performance.
 Water conditioners neutralize these minerals and protect the spray mix from this problem.
 Many conditioners will also include a buffer.

 Some pesticides can create foam in spray tanks, often because of the use of a surfactant or the spray tank agitation system.
 This can be reduced by adding a defoaming agent.

 Stickers increase the ability of particles to stick to a surface, decreasing the amount of pesticide that washes off during irrigation or rain.
 They can also reduce pesticide evaporation and slow degradation of pesticides by UV rays.

 Drift control agents improve the placement of pesticide sprays by increasing droplet size, a priority near sensitive sites or when conditions require increased caution.